fscatox/socv-step1/README.md

     - [`scripts/findFiles.tcl`](.scripts/findFiles.tcl) - Recursive `glob` procedure.
 It's used to
       collect the source files to be compiled.
     - [`scripts/log2csv.tcl`](.scripts/log2csv.tcl) - Procedure for parsing the simulation log.
-      Expected packets saved into the Scoreboard are saved in comma-separated value format.
-The header also provides the seed of the simulation and the parameters of the environment configuration.
+      Expected packets saved into the scoreboard are exported in comma-separated value format, together with the outcome of the comparison.
+To ensure repeatability, the seed of the simulation and the configuration parameters of the environment are listed at the top of the file.

 - [`src/rtl`](./src/rtl) - **DUTs source files**
     - [`src/rtl/alu`](./src/rtl/alu) - **Combinational circuit**